 These particular five ideological cases acquired the importance of a general political event and had to be publicized far beyond the circle of directly concerned scholars because Stalin participated in them either openly or behind the scenes.
 But even having been approved by the same authority, they still form a rather chaotic set, in light of their conflicts, contents, and outcomes.
-Philosophers met in June 1947 to criticize a book by Georgii Aleksandrov, a high party official who, although demoted, was later appointed to direct the work of his critics.3 The August 1948 Session, as mentioned above, led to the banning of international genetics in favor of an idiosyn-
+Philosophers met in June 1947 to criticize a book by Georgii Aleksandrov, a high party official who, although demoted, was later appointed to direct the work of his critics.4 The August 1948 Session, as mentioned above, led to the banning of international genetics in favor of an idiosyncratic and specifically Soviet version.5 The linguistics controversy presents quite a contrast.
+In June 1950, after a series of polemical publications in Pravda, the candidate for Lysenkoism in linguistics - revolutionary and anti-Western Nikolai Marr's "new doctrine on language" - was silenced in favor of a very internationally comparative traditional and accepted Conceptual disagreements in physiology were not so pronounced when, in July 1950, representatives of this field gathered at the joint session of the Academies of Sciences and of Medical Sciences.
+Nevertheless, the disciples of Ivan Pavlov fought a serious battle over which of them followed the orthodoxy of their deceased teacher more closely and should therefore direct his physiological institutes.
+Finally, in November 1951 a closed panel of economists and politicians at the party's Central